moschi/gtt-charts/README.md

 ## Disclaimer / Acknowledgements

 I cannot guarantee that this software will work in your situation, and I cannot guarantee that the reports generated are free of errors.
-Please do review the charts critically and compare the numbers with the insights possible in GitLab CE.
+Please do review the charts critically and compare the numbers with the insights possible in GitLab.

 Should you find any bugs, please create an Issue and - preferably - create a PR that fixes the bug you discovered.